-In total 41 surface holes were completed or collared during 2022 (7 collared in 2021).
-With 7 holes still active at year end, a total in excess of 31.7km of drilling were completed, including extensive navigational drilling.
+In total 9 surface holes were completed or collared during 2023 (8 collared in 2022).
+Delays in issuance of the exploration licence on PL 4502 and suspension of drilling operations in the second half of 2023 resulted in a reduced total of 4.1km of drilling completed, including navigational drilling.
 The majority of surface drilling was in the area of the Tara Deep deposit (see Figure 6).
 This is a structurally complex area with several generations of debris flows, slide packages and extensional faulting associated with rifting in the Dublin Basin.
-Near Mill drilling was also undertaken at Halltown where 4 holes were completed or collared for some 2.7km.
+Near Mill drilling was also undertaken at Halltown where 1 hole was completed for some 0.9km.

 Figure 6.
-Surface exploration drilling 2022
+Surface exploration drilling 2023